Neru Leavasa: Political career

-Political views
+Leavasa and Nakhle contested Takanini a second time at the 2023 New Zealand general election; Leavasa lost by a margin of 8,775 votes.
+His position of 38 on the Labour Party list was not high enough to see him return as a list MP.

+Views and positions

-Dr Leavasa depicts himself as a social conservative with a Christian faith background.
+Leavasa depicts himself as a social conservative with a Christian faith background.
 He opposed the 2020 decriminalisation of abortion, saying: "I come from a faith background, and so I won't move on my moral convictions.
 In regards to the abortion legislation, I would have, from a faith background and a conservative view, have voted against it."

 Leavasa wants the government to build more housing to accommodate Takanini's growing population and to also reduce the health risks from overcrowding.